 Feel like diving into diversity?
 Try to mix different experiences in your trip.
 One week is enough for riding a bike and a quad, jeeping around, rafting, sailing across Lake Onega, or even going for a forest tour on a husky- and malamute-pulled sled combined.

 Karelia is such a snowy land if it snowed cotton candy, there’s be enough of it for running an amusement park for a year.
-That’s why snowmobiling is so popular here.
+That’s why snowmobiling is so popular here in winter.
 We’ve mentioned the Onega to Ladoga Tour, a route that has such varying terrain you’ll have to stay alert to adjust your pace and driving style.

 A dog-pulled sled is fine for racing the snow-covered taiga, too.
 A tour like that is a good therapy that combines an exciting ride, learning the life and culture of the locals, and playing with the joyful huskies and malamutes.

-Wintertime Karelia is great for skiing.
+Wintertime Republic of Karelia is great for skiing.
 The routs feature ancient monasteries, snowy woods, and some hot tea for a picnic at a local land-locked lake.

-No idea what you’d actually want from your wintertime experience?
+No idea what you’d actually want from your wintertime experience in Russia?
 Just go for a two-in-one: snowmobiling and sledding.